fharding1/gemux/README.md

 ### Strict Method Based Routing (with wildcards)

-Route based on methods, and allow wildcard methods if you need to write your own method multiplexer (or don't care about methods for some reason).
+Route based on methods, and allow wildcard methods if you need to write your own method multiplexer, or want to match on any method.

 ```go
 mux.Handle("/users", http.MethodGet, http.HandlerFunc(createPostHandler)) // implement your own method muxer